apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Get deduplication snapshot interval

-It shows configured `deduplicationSnapshotInterval` for a namespace (Each topic under the namespace will take a deduplication snapshot according to this interval)
+It shows the configured `deduplicationSnapshotInterval` for a namespace (Each topic under the namespace will take a deduplication snapshot according to this interval)

 ````mdx-code-block
 <Tabs groupId="api-choice"